JaredKipngetich/testing_git/README.md

 I took a break from studying data science.
 Now i am back.
 Remember it is not the lifetime opportunity but the lifetime of the opportunity.
+I really hate banditry in the North Rift.
 ## This the end